janschill/cern-solid-code-investigation/notes/wac.md

   - `acl:agentGroup` for groups of agents
   - `acl:agentClass foaf:Agent` for public access
   - `acl:agentClass acl:AuthenticatedAgent` for everyone logged in
+  - `acl:accessTo` predicate specifies the resource that is given access

 ```
 # Contents of https://alice.databox.me/docs/file1.acl